Build Trauma-Informed Skills Today

 Learn by applying skills

-80% of the training focuses on skills that educators can apply in the moment with students in their classroom.
+80% of the training focuses on skills that educators & supportive adults can apply in the moment with the children & youth they work with.

 • Hear from peers